 Any Member of the SUA community may report alleged conduct by a student or student organization that may be a violation of our Student Code of Conduct.
-Any such report should be made either in writing or in person to the Office of Student Conduct & Resolution.
-The assistant director of student conduct & resolution will then review the incident statement to determine if the information provided constitutes initiating the Student Conduct & Resolution Process.
+A report should be made either in writing or in person to any SUA employee who will then forward that incident statement to the Office of Student Conduct & Resolution.
+The Assistant Director of Student Conduct & Resolution will then review the incident statement to determine if the information provided constitutes initiating the Student Conduct & Resolution Process.